dotnet/aspire/docs/contributing.md

 Note that injection doesn't happen until a component's `OnInitialized`, so if you are referencing a string from codebehind, you must wait to do that until `OnInitialized`.

+## Components

+Please check the [.NET Aspire components contribution guidelines](../src/Components/README.md) if you intend to make contributions to a new or existing .NET Aspire component.

 ## Tips and known issues

 Make sure you have started Docker before trying to run an Aspire app.